 Students certified to teach at the elementary level should enroll in the elementary school leadership program, and students certified in a subject taught in high school should enroll in the secondary school leadership program.
 Persons wishing to become certified in administration at a level different from their teaching certification area will need to add the appropriate teaching credential and consult the graduate advisor for the course(s) needed in school leadership.
 Persons holding valid teaching credentials in both elementary and secondary may select either elementary or secondary school leadership.

 All courses in the School Leadership concentration sequence must be completed prior to the end of the internship, which is a year-long experience.
-Passing score on PRAXIS area exam is required to be recommended for both the degree and licensure.
+Passing score on PRAXIS area exam is required to be recommended for both the degree and certification.

 Vernon Prosser serves as the Program Coordinator for School Leadership and Educational Leadership.
 With more than 35 years in education, Prosser has served as a teacher, a principal, an assistant superintendent, and most recently as superintendent for the York school district before joining the faculty at Furman.
 He is also a father of three.
 Former staff members say Prosser has always put students first and valued education.

 “I’ve had a lot of different hats over the time I’ve spent in education and I have enjoyed every minute of it!” -Prosser

 Take the next step in your career and become a leader in the education arena.

 Learn what it takes to get accepted into Furman's Graduate program in Education

 Estimate your potential costs and learn how to apply for financial aid.